 Luckily, the thieves haven’t made it back to their lair yet as Aladdin catches up to them.
 He thinks he has them trapped as they reach the ocean (?), but Cassim parts it.
 He says “Open Sesame” (Which, in my opinion, sounds really silly nowadays considering how many times it’s been turned into a joke, but I understand why it’s in this movie seeing as how it’s based on Ali-Baba and the Forty Thieves), a bunch of explosions happen at a bit of land across the water, a straight blast of lava goes to the shore and parts the water, making a pathway.

 The thieves follow it to their lair while Aladdin barely manages to follow.

 They listen in on their meeting and, despite grabbing everything from everyone in sight and only facing minor troubles, apparently the thieves got away with absolutely nothing…Weird.
-Sa’luk is outraged and the other thieves are developing man-crushes on him as he opposes Cassim.
-Hearing his name and seeing him without his mask alerts Aladdin to the fact we already figured out ten minutes ago; Cassim, the King of Thieves, is Aladdin’s father.
+Sa’luk is outraged, and the other thieves start supporting him as he opposes Cassim.
+Hearing his name and seeing him without his mask alerts Aladdin to the fact we already figured out ten minutes ago – Cassim, the King of Thieves, is Aladdin’s father.

-Sa’luk is about to attack Cassim, but Aladdin comes out of the shadows to attack him and claims he’s Cassim’s son.
-Cassim picks up the dagger and stops the fighting by saying he is indeed Aladdin’s father as the dagger is proof.
+Sa’luk is about to attack Cassim, but Aladdin comes out of the shadows to defend him and claims he’s Cassim’s son.
+Cassim picks up the dagger and stops the fighting by saying the dagger is proof that he’s Aladdin’s father.